 - Ascended Extra: Promoted from a Non-Player Character in Reversal to a sub-pilot in Original Generation.

-- Heroic Second Wind: When Duminuss appears for the penultimate time in Reversal, it's really joyous the Round Knights cannot stop it from getting what it wants.
-Suddenly, Raji makes his "malfunction" on the second Time Flow Engine work, Duminuss gets horribly wounded and the tables are turned in the Round Knights' favor.
+- Heroic Second Wind: When Duminas appears for the penultimate time in Reversal, it's really joyous the Round Knights cannot stop it from getting what it wants.
+Suddenly, Raji makes his "malfunction" on the second Time Flow Engine work, Duminas gets horribly wounded and the tables are turned in the Round Knights' favor.